michaelnordmeyer/agate/CONTRIBUTING.md

 If you find a security issue, please disclose it to Johann150 privately, e.g. per [email](mailto:johann+agate@qwertqwefsday.eu).
 If you know how to fix the issue, please follow the contribution workflow as if you do not use GitHub, regardless of if you actually use it.
 I.e. patches should also be submitted privately.

 An effort will be made to respond to such issues quickly, at least responding with a "read receipt".
-If you do not hear back anything regarding the security issue within three days, try contacting other maintainers listed in the Cargo.toml file or on crates.io for this crate.
+If you do not hear back anything regarding the security issue within three days, try contacting other maintainers listed in the `Cargo.toml` file or on [crates.io](https://crates.io/) for this crate.

 There are no bug bounties.
 You can not expect any compensation apart from attribution in the changelog and/or for any patches you supply.

 ## Reporting Bugs and Suggesting Improvements

-Bugs (unwanted behaviour) and suggested improvements are tracked as [GitHub issues][github-issues].
+Bugs (unwanted behavior) and suggested improvements are tracked as [GitHub issues][github-issues].
 Before reporting an issue, please check the following points:

 1. The issue is caused by Agate itself and not by how it is used.